 You can use the Aims or Goals form to let us know (as someone who uses mental health services) what you think are the most important things we can help you with.
 You can choose how you want to let us know and there are lots of ways, such as talking to workers, but if you wish you can use this form to help.
 You do not have to use this form, it’s your choice.
 If you do want to make notes on it, you can just keep it for yourself as a reminder, or, give a copy to your Care Coordinator or other worker.

 Click here for the Aims or Goals Form

 Click here to read Northumberland, Tyne and Wear NHS Foundation Trust self help booklets about:

 See the Royal College of Psychiatrists information on Problems and Disorders, including:

 Recovery means different things to each person, and everyone has a story to share, everyone can choose their own steps towards recovery.
-We have gathered a selection of stories which are written in the person's own narrative, reflecting the things that are of value to them, and convey powerful messages of hope, self-determination, resilience, inclusion and choice.
+We have gathered a selection of stories which are written in the person's own narrative, reflecting the things that are of value to them, and which convey powerful messages of hope, self-determination, resilience, inclusion and choice.

 "I have had time to start to recover even though at first I found it so hard to sort anything out, and CPN did not force anything on me."
-Service User
+Service user

 Read a collection of Personal Recovery Stories